zama-ai/tfhe-rs/concrete-csprng/README.md

 # Concrete CSPRNG

-This crate contains a fast *Cryptographically Secure Pseudoramdon Number Generator*, used in the [TFHE-rs](https://crates.io/crates/tfhe) library, you can find it [here](../tfhe/) in this repo.
+This crate contains a fast *Cryptographically Secure Pseudorandom Number Generator*, used in the [TFHE-rs](https://crates.io/crates/tfhe) library, you can find it [here](../tfhe/) in this repo.

 The implementation is based on the AES blockcipher used in CTR mode, as described in the ISO/IEC